 - And my favorite: when approaching a new ger you do NOT say “hello”, you yell Nok–hoi kho–ri-o! (“Please hold the dogs!”).
 I’ve seen these dogs in action: this phrase is the essence of survival in Mongolia.

 And then there is the language.
-Tim Severin famously noted that the Mongolian language is akin to “two cats spitting and coughing at each other until one throws up.”
+Travel writer Tim Severin famously noted that the Mongolian language is akin to “two cats spitting and coughing at each other until one throws up.”
 I’ve tried to think of a more accurate depiction of the guttural, phlegmy and often garbled sounds that make up the language, and I’ve come to the conclusion that Mr. Severin was dead on in his assessment.
 Learning the basics (hello: “Sain bai na–uuuu“, thank you: “bay-thzar-la“) was an exercise in audio-imitation, and a ton of fun.
-Bryce and I had plenty of time to practice our Mongolian (and coax our guides for “bad words” in exchange for bad words in English, French and Spanish) on our long drives through the Gobi.
+My friend Bryce and I had plenty of time to practice our Mongolian (and coax our guides for “bad words” in exchange for bad words in English, French and Spanish) on our long drives through the Gobi.
 Incidentally, there is no Mongolian word for “please”.
 We found this out when a guide asked for something and I jokingly said “say please!” and was met with two blank stares of incomprehension.

 Into the Gobi